GeoscienceAustralia/sira/docs/source/ch01_intro.rst

 vulnerability of the facility, then, is a complex convolution of all these components and factors.

-SIFRA stands for *System for Infrastructure Facility Resilience Analysis*.
+SIRA stands for *Systemic Infrastructure Resilience Analysis*.
 It comprises a method and software tools that provide a framework for simulating the fragility of infrastructure facilities to natural hazards, based on assessment of the fragilities and configuration of components that comprises the facility.
-Currently the system is designed to work with earthquake hazards only. ``SIFRA`` enables the vulnerabilities of each element to be integrated into an assessment of the implications of severe hazard exposure to facility damage, service disruption and cost.
+Currently the system is designed to work with earthquake hazards only. ``SIRA`` enables the vulnerabilities of each element to be integrated into an assessment of the implications of severe hazard exposure to facility damage, service disruption and cost.

-SIFRA is used to model the vulnerability of high-value infrastructure facilities to natural hazards.
+SIRA is used to model the vulnerability of high-value infrastructure facilities to natural hazards.
 Earthquake ground motion is the present focus and many uncertainties are captured through a Monte Carlo sampling process.
 The tool not only enables current facility vulnerability to be quantified,